-For each demand scenario the actions raised by D12.1 and the case studies are weighed relative to a range of criteria (see Table 1) that are likely to influence the future EOSC.
+For each demand scenario, the actions raised by D12.1 and the case studies are weighed relative to a range of criteria (see Table 1) that are likely to influence the future EOSC.

-Before considering which criteria are relevant, it is important to understand the distinction between resources and data in the context of this deliverable and the EOSC, and that this deliverable concerns itself with resources only.
-Policies around data access and terms of use within EOSC are currently being developed by the Rules of Participation and FAIR Working Groups, building on the FAIR data principles and overlying EOSC vision and policies concerning open research and the objective of 'free at the point of access'.
+Before considering which criteria are relevant, it is important to understand the distinction between resources and data in the context of this deliverable and the EOSC, and that this deliverable concern itself with resources only.
+Policies around data access and terms of use within EOSC are currently being developed by the Rules of Participation and FAIR Working Groups, building on the FAIR data principles, and overlying EOSC vision and policies concerning open research and the objective of 'free at the point of access'.
 The EOSC's policies will influence the delivery of the EOSC itself but are unlikely to influence the commercial supply market, unless EOSC operates at a scale commensurate with that of the market.
 However, any legislative, policy and regulatory changes at a European level to reinforce the Single Digital Market [R7] are likely to create opportunities for the EOSC, as indicated in the European data strategy [R43].

-The evaluation criteria in Table 1 summarise demand-side factors that are informed by legal, financial and regulatory obligations that the EOSC must meet in its engagement with the users as summarised in D12.1 [R3].
-For each case study the impact in respect to these criteria is analysed from the perspective of the demand scenarios detailed in Section 3.
+The evaluation criteria in Table 1 summarise demand-side factors that are informed by legal, financial, and regulatory obligations that the EOSC must meet in its engagement with the users as summarised in D12.1 [R3].
+For each case study, the impact in respect to these criteria is analysed from the perspective of the demand scenarios detailed in Section 3.

 It is proposed that these criteria act as a good proxy to represent the ambitions for EOSC, the recommendations from D12.1, and factors arising from demand scenarios or case studies.
 Optimising approaches to ensure compliance or optimisation with such criteria is expected to result in the optimal procurement and business models for the operation of EOSC.
+It should be noted that there are other criteria that need to be considered (as summarised in the Conclusions section) for the study to be exhaustive.
+In particular, cost effectiveness of commodity service provision from commercial providers needs to be considered.